KivalEvan/BeatSaber-JSMap/deno/README.md

 ## Features

 -   **Zero-dependency:** No external library used and no bloated file in the working folder.
 -   **Mod Compatible:** Chroma, Noodle Extensions, and Mapping Extensions is supported out of the box.
+-   **Modularity:** All types, classes and functions are exposed allowing extendability for plugins.

 ## Prerequisite

 -   Deno 1.21.0 or latest
 -   Basic JavaScript or TypeScript knowledge
     -   Library is entirely TypeScript, but for common use case you do not need in-depth knowledge.

 ## Getting Started